pszabo94/JellyfinCaddyDuckDNS/README.md

   docker.io/jellyfin/jellyfin:latest</pre>

 #### For the last step, we have to set up SELinux to treat these as regular containers.
-<pre>semanage fcontext -a -e /var/lib/containers /srv/ctnuser/.local/share/containers
+<pre>sudo semanage fcontext -a -e /var/lib/containers /srv/ctnuser/.local/share/containers
-restorecon -R -F/srv/ctnuser/.local/share/containers</pre>
+sudo restorecon -R -F/srv/ctnuser/.local/share/containers</pre>

 #### Now feel free to try it, play with it.
 <pre>podman start caddy